diballesteros/blog-posts/how-to-improve-seo-performance-in-a-react-app.md

 ### Content

 I’ve saved the best for last.
 The single most important thing for SEO performance is the actual page content! **Great** page content that is **relevant** and provides **value** is essential.
 If the page provides value it is incredibly more likely for it to be shared.
 This sharing creates some things called [backlinks](https://moz.com/learn/seo/backlinks) which crawlers take as basically an upvote for your webpage and greatly boosts its SEO performance.

-If you have any more tips or details on what I covered share them in the comments below.

-_Originally published at_ [_https://relatablecode.com_](https://relatablecode.com/how-to-improve-seo-performance-in-a-react-app/) _on August 13, 2021._